 - "Assess the possible solutions and options for meeting the future demand for wireless broadband services in the time frame 2013-2020, including the intermediate target in the RSPP to make 1200 MHz of spectrum available for wireless data traffic by 2015.
 This should include a specific consideration of the bands already earmarked by the European Parliament and Council, i.e. the 700 MHz band, the 1.5 GHz band and the 2.3 GHz band.
 The RSPG should also assess the economic and social implications of the various options at macro level; - Indicate to which extent shared spectrum access could also contribute to meet the demand for spectrum for wireless broadband by reducing the need for dedicated frequency bands.
-This aspect will require a close liaison with the other RSPG activities related to shared use of spectrum;
+This aspect will require a close liaison with the other RSPG activities related to shared use of spectrum; - To come forward with guidance for a common "roadmap ahead" which would strengthen the single market for digital services, including options for future harmonisation, while noting the different situations existing in Member States.

-1 2009/978/EU: Commission Decision of 16 December 2009 amending Decision 2002/622/EC establishing a Radio Spectrum Policy Group.
+2009/978/EU: Commission Decision of 16 December 2009 amending Decision 2002/622/EC establishing a Radio Spectrum Policy Group.

-2 Article 5(3) of the Treaty on European Union and Article 5 of the Protocol 30 to the European Community Treaty.
+&lt;sup>2 Article 5(3) of the Treaty on European Union and Article 5 of the Protocol 30 to the European Community Treaty.

-3 RSPG12-415 - Final: Request for an Opinion on Strategic Challenges facing Europe in addressing the Growing Spectrum Demand for Wireless Broadband.
+&lt;sup>3 RSPG12-415 - Final: Request for an Opinion on Strategic Challenges facing Europe in addressing the Growing Spectrum Demand for Wireless Broadband.